-Facebook’s success is largely due to its unparalleled targeting capabilities.
-Currently, there are no other paid advertising opportunities that allow you to target ads to such specific demographics as 45-year-old women who live in Sydney and like Jamie Oliver.
+Facebook’s success is largely due to its exceptional targeting capabilities.
+Currently, there are no other paid advertising opportunities that allow you to target ads to such specific demographics such as 45-year-old women who live in Sydney and like Jamie Oliver.

 However, Facebook ads are not beginner-friendly, and the huge range of ad options make it tough for business owners to get started.
 It’s too easy to get Facebook advertising devastatingly, completely wrong.
 I hear it all the time, “I’ve tried advertising on Facebook, but it didn’t work for my business.”